-Teaching Our Children the Difference Between Emotions and Discernment
+Teaching Our Kids About Using Emotions and Discernment

 1. Train Them to Identify Emotions That Align With Reality and Those That Don't

 As image bearers of the living God, we are emotional creatures.
 We feel happiness, sadness, joy, sorrow, anger, excitement - the whole gamut.
 However, as fallen creatures, these emotions do not always align with truth.
 There are times we rightly feel anger over unjust situations.
 While other times we are angered when something or someone has failed to meet our unrealistic expectations.
 We feel anxious when entering a situation posing an actual threat to our safety.
 Yet we also experience anxiety over hypothetical situations that most likely won't happen.
 Sometimes our emotions steer us correctly.
 Other times they do not.